tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
-  - uset nogarble to toggle garble/ungarble in default BC talk mode, no matter your game difficulty
+  - uset nogarble to toggle ungarble in default BC talk mode, no matter your game difficulty
-  - uset nostruggle to toggle manual/automatic struggle in mini-games, no matter your game difficulty
+  - uset nostruggle to toggle automatic struggle in mini-games, no matter your game difficulty
 * Added automatic RGL (Real Garbling Level) update when using the uset doubletalk command or the emergency buttons, hotkeys or commands to release yourself
 * Improved the font and theme commands (no more automatic relog to see the change)
 * Updated commands and functions related to talking + using of some target values or functions